go-gorm/gorm.io/pages/docs/models.md

-  Name string `gorm:"->;<-:create"` // allow read and create Name string `gorm:"->:false;<-:create"` // createonly (disabled read from db) Name string `gorm:"-"`  // ignore this field when write and read with struct }
+  Name string `gorm:"->;<-:create"` // allow read and create Name string `gorm:"->:false;<-:create"` // createonly (disabled read from db) Name string `gorm:"-"`  // ignore this field when write and read with struct Name string `gorm:"migration"` // // ignore this field when migration }
 ```